Brush up on your ‘Saffa’ Surfing Terms and Surfer Lingo

 Fun fact: There are 11 officially recognized languages in South Africa, most of which are only spoken here.
 Don’t worry though, English is spoken wherever you go, and all of our signs are in English.

 Hi or hey.
-Term used to greet each other.
+One of the more popular surfing terms used to greet each other.

 Alone.
 On your own.
 “I don’t like surfing on my ace. ”